dasch-swiss/dsp-meta/docs/data/future-datamodel.md

-m# Future Data Model
+# Future Data Model

 !!! warning
     This document does _not_ represent the current state of the metadata model.
     It is a working document for planned upcoming changes to the metadata model.

 !!! note
     This model is an idealized version of the metadata model.
     With the current implementation that is entirely separate from the DSP, it is not feasible to implement metadata on the record level.
     Such a system may be implemented in the archive in the future, but for now, we will keep the metadata on the dataset level.
     A separate, simplified model for applying some of these changes, while remaining compatible with the current implementation, should be created alongside this model.

 The enhancements to the DSP metadata model are thoughtfully designed to better accommodate the inherent complexity of humanities projects, while still being flexible enough to